binshops/laravel-blog/README.md

 To see package on Packagist click this [Link](https://packagist.org/packages/binshops/laravel-blog)

-### Single Language Version
+### Multi Language Version (Old)
 To install the single language version of the package use version v8.1x:

-1- `composer require binshops/laravel-blog:v8.2.0`
+1- `composer require binshops/laravel-blog:v9.3.6`

 2- `php artisan vendor:publish --provider="BinshopsBlog\BinshopsBlogServiceProvider"`

-3- `php artisan vendor:publish --tag=laravel-fulltext`

-4- `php artisan migrate;`
+3- `php artisan migrate;`

-You can see the single version in "single-lang" branch.
+You can see the single version in "multi-lang" branch.
 The major difference with multi-language version is the database structure.

-## Important Notes
-- For laravel 8.x's default auth User model, change user model in `binshopsblog.php` to: `\App\Models\User::class`

 ## Features
 - Compatible with latest laravel version (laravel 8.x)